shitingzhang/nhanes-health-analysis/README.md

-# NHANES Health Data Analysis

-This project uses Python and SQL to analyze NHANES data and explore functional movement difficulty among U.S. adults aged 20–65 through demographic and lifestyle indicators.
+# Predicting Functional Movement Difficulty in U.S. Adults
+### A Risk Identification Framework Using NHANES 2017–2018 Data

+This project develops an interpretable predictive model to identify adults at higher risk of functional movement difficulty using demographic, lifestyle, and body composition data from NHANES 2017–2018.

 **Tools:** Python, SQL, SQLite, Jupyter Notebook